The Ultimate Guide to Blackout Tents

 While blackout tents have been around for a while, they were mostly used by festival-goers and partiers who knew they would have a sore head the next morning.
 However, they are now becoming a more regular feature across all ranges of tents.

-For those who often wish they could get a better or longer night’s sleep on a camping trip, it is worth considering a blackout tent.
-If you have young children, they are very handy to have – many are even dark enough to allow for afternoon naps if your little ones are particularly tired out!
+For those who often wish they could get a better or longer night’s sleep on a camping trip, it is definitely worth considering a blackout tent.
+Plus, if you have young children, they are very handy to have – many are even dark enough to allow for afternoon naps if your little ones are particularly tired out!

-Remember, it’s not just the sun that can disturb your sleep, either.
-Clear nights with full moons can also light up flimsy tents, as can passers-by with torches or car headlights and light pollution.
-If you are new to camping and planning to buy your first tent, it’s a safe option to buy – you don’t want your first camping trip to be a sleepless nightmare…
+Remember, it’s not just the sun that can disturb your sleep either.
+Clear nights with full moons can also light up thinner or flimsier tents, as can passers-by with torches or car headlights and light pollution.
+If you are new to camping and planning to buy your first tent, tents with darkened bedrooms are the best option – especially as you don’t want your first camping trip to be a sleepless nightmare…

-If you don’t have any issues sleeping, then it may be best to focus your next tent upgrade on something else – maybe an inflatable tent?
+Alternatively, if you don’t have any issues sleeping, then it may be best to focus your next tent upgrade on something else.
+How about making pitching quicker and easier with a new inflatable tent?

 What blackout tents are available to buy?